Proximity Sensor Types

 Capacitive proximity sensor

-capacitive proximity sensor types works on the principle of varying capacitance.
+capacitive proximity sensor types work on the principle of varying capacitance.
 So, as the capacitance changes corresponding output signal generated also changes.
 This capacitance change is marked by the shape of the object and the distance of the object from the sensor.

 Capacitive proximity sensor construction